Guaratinguetá: History

 In the 19th century, Guaratinguetá grew in coffee production, at the same time as it suffered a decline of sugar production.
 During the Brazilian independence, Dom Pedro I spend the night in the city on August 18 of 1822, stimulating more economic development, and more growth in the coffee industry.
 The village became a city in 1844, and was incorporated in 1852.
 During this time, coffee was used as a hard currency, and the daily life of the city was changed forever.
 It raised man power in the farms, the city grew, and the children of the farmers were sent to study.
 Commercial merchandise came by donkey to the port of Parati and grew even more.

-Francisco de Paula Rodrigues Alves, born on July 7, 1848, was the council member of the empire, a member of the Chamber of Deputies, president of the Province of São Paulo and twice President of the Republic (Brazil).
+Rodrigues Alves, born on July 7, 1848, was the council member of the empire, a member of the Chamber of Deputies, president of the Province of São Paulo and twice President of the Republic (Brazil).
 He was inaugurated by a daily O Mosaico, Development came with the iron horse in 1877 with the construction made way for the immigrants who came to substitute man power.
 The end of the 19th century marked the inauguration of a theater Carlos Gomes, Da Ponte Metálica, the Banco Popular, the market, the water supply, the urban net of sewer and the installation of the first pertained Grupo Escolar in the city in the building Dr. Flamínio Lessa.

 In the 20th century lands became exhausted from over farming, and coffee production declined.
 The fall extensive farming brought a new economic focus of industrialization and the return to commerce.
 Education became another focus with the installation of the Escola de Especialista de Aeronáutica (School of Specialist of Aeronautics), the campus of UNESP with the Faculdade de Engenharia (College of Engineering) of the Faculdade de tecnologia (College of Technology FATEC), and the SENAC.
 Tourism is also important, with the increase of popularity of Frei Galvão, the visitation of caves, and the local churches and monasteries.
 Inside the city itself, there are many colonial houses with the beautiful architecture of the last century.
 In addition to this, Agricultural tourism and Eco-Tourism are becoming popular, owing to the beauty of the wilderness and agricultural areas.